MicrosoftDocs/microsoft-style-guide/styleguide/scannable-content/headings.md

 spacing and distinct fonts associated with headings will help readers scan content and find entry points.

-In any type of content—whether it’s UI, web content, marketing, or advertising—use headings consistently.
+In any type of content—whether it's UI, web content, marketing, or advertising—use headings consistently.

 ## Writing headings

 **Think of headings as an outline,** only more interesting—pithy, even.
-If readers don’t read the headings, they probably won’t read the text that follows, either.
+If readers don't read the headings, they probably won't read the text that follows, either.

   - Top-level
-    headings communicate what’s most important and divide content into major subjects.
-Make them as specific as you can to catch the reader’s attention.
+    headings communicate what's most important and divide content into major subjects.
+Make them as specific as you can to catch the reader's attention.

   - When
-    there’s a lot to say under a top-level heading, look for two or more distinct topics, and use second-level headings (subheads) to break up the large section into more scannable chunks.
-If you can’t find at least two distinct topics, skip the second-level headings.
+    there's a lot to say under a top-level heading, look for two or more distinct topics, and use second-level headings (subheads) to break up the large section into more scannable chunks.
+If you can't find at least two distinct topics, skip the second-level headings.

   - Avoid having two headings in a row without text in between—that might indicate a problem with